komodorio/helm-dashboard/README.md

 If your port 8080 is busy, you can specify a different port to use via `--port <number>` command-line flag.

 If you need to limit the operations to a specific namespace, please use `--namespace=...` in your command-line.
+You can specify multiple namespaces, separated by commas.

 If you don't want browser tab to automatically open, add `--no-browser` flag in your command line.